 - Suicide and self-harm

 I first worked as a crisis counsellor with Women's Aid in Falkirk over 20 years ago.
 I have been a Co-Counsellor and I worked as a teacher for 16 years.
 I have a good understanding of child development and the pressures on family life.
-This informed my work as a School Counsellor in Plymouth.
+I also know what it's like to work in a high pressured career.
+I have experience counselling gambling addicts, having had Gamcare training.

 British Association for Counselling & Psychotherapy